 Really, it all boils down to the convoluted calculations that are used in the process.
 While it might be best to leave the determining to professionals, an understanding of the keywords used might be helpful.

-Threshold income refers to an individual’s net income for the year and includes any and all taxable income: salary, bonus, pension income (including state pension), the taxable portion of redundancy and social security payments, trading profits, rental property and dividend income, bond gains, taxable payments from a purchased life annuity, interest from savings accounts and authorised unit trusts or open-ended investment companies, profit on bonds, income generated from alternative financial arrangements and any salary sacrifice arrangements after 9th July 2015.
-Take the total amount produced, subtract any taxable lump sum pension death benefits and there you have your threshold income.
+Threshold income refers to an individual’s NHS gross pay, plus any, and all taxable income: salary, bonus, pension income (including state pension), the taxable portion of redundancy and social security payments, trading profits, rental property and dividend income, bond gains, taxable payments from a purchased life annuity, interest from savings accounts and authorised unit trusts or open-ended investment companies, profit on bonds, income generated from alternative financial arrangements and any salary sacrifice arrangements after 9th July 2015.
+Take the total amount produced, subtract any allowable reliefs and taxable lump sum pension death benefits and there you have your threshold income.
 As you can see, it’s not as simple as it may seem as it can include such a vast amount of income from a variety of sources, so great care needs to be taken to ensure every pound earned is accounted for.

 So simplified slightly;